-This week, we find ourselves thinking about another group of very vulnerable human lives, those that are less than 6 days old, or so.
-Like newly hatched sea turtles returning to the ocean from the beach, the journey of the youngest children, from the fallopian tube to the uterus is fraught with hazard and, even under the best circumstances, it is estimated that up to 75% of fertilized eggs fail to implant (1).
-In typical irony of our culture of death, “animal rights” groups advocate strongly for protected beaches and turtle “safe havens” to give the newly hatched younglings a better chance of making it to the sea, while “reproductive rights” groups (often with the same membership as the “animal rights” groups) advocate strongly for the ability to kill the newly fertilized unborn human beings, and equate this choice to kill human lives as a “fundamental right”.
-(Although the word “choice” is frequently thrown about in euphemistic discussions on “reproductive health and freedom”, there does not seem to be much choice involved, as the child is killed 99.5% of the time.
+This week, we find ourselves thinking about another group of very vulnerable human lives, those that are less than 6 days old.
+Like newly hatched sea turtles returning to the ocean from the beach, the journey of the youngest children, from the fallopian tube to the uterus is fraught with hazards, and, even under the best circumstances, it is estimated that up to 75% of fertilized eggs fail to implant (1).
+In a typical irony of our culture of death, “animal rights” groups advocate strongly for protected beaches and turtle “safe havens” to give the newly hatched younglings a better chance of making it to the sea, while “reproductive rights” groups (often with the same membership as the “animal rights” groups) advocate strongly for the ability to kill the newly fertilized unborn human beings, and equate this choice to kill human lives as a “fundamental right.”
+(Although the word “choice” is frequently thrown about in euphemistic discussions on “reproductive health and freedom,” there does not seem to be much choice involved, as the child is killed 99.5% of the time.
 In 2020-2021, Planned Parenthood performed nearly 400,000 abortions, with just about 2,000 referrals for adoption (2).
-A better euphemism for “choice” might be, “slipped through the cracks”).
+A better euphemism for “choice” might be, “slipped through the cracks.”)

-Most ingested or implanted contraceptives work in 3 basic ways.
-Usually by modifying hormonal balance, that is, by increasing levels of progesterone and estrogen, they: 1.
-Prevent ovulation, 2.
-Thicken cervical mucus and make it difficult for sperm to enter and survive in the uterus on their way to the fallopian tubes and 3. (here’s the kicker) prevent implantation of the newly fertilized embryo.
-IUD’s work much the same way, with the addition of the mineral copper to the hormones, which makes the uterus inhospitable for sperm.
+Most ingested or implanted contraceptives work in three basic ways.
+Usually by modifying hormonal balance, that is, by increasing levels of progesterone and estrogen, they: 1) Prevent ovulation, 2) Thicken cervical mucus and make it difficult for sperm to enter and survive in the uterus on their way to the fallopian tubes, and 3) Here’s the kicker – prevent implantation of the newly fertilized embryo.
+IUDs work much the same way, with the addition of the mineral copper to the hormones, which makes the uterus inhospitable for sperm.
 In a strictly secular sense, all of this is ok, until point #3.
 If ovulation never occurs and/or sperm never enter the uterus, fertilization does not occur and a new human life is not created.
 The problem is, there are no good studies demonstrating how often the process progresses to #3, that is, how often a new, unique human being, created in the image and likeness of God, is then killed by being unable to implant in the uterus.
 It is likely a minority of the time, but a significant minority (and possibly a majority, depending on the timing of use) (8).
 Furthermore, there is no good way to know that pregnancy has occurred and, even if known, there is no way to “rescue” the embryo, as the lining of the uterus has been modified to make implantation nearly impossible.
 Used properly, oral contraceptives have a 99% success rate of preventing human life (9).
 So, systematic extermination of the youngest and most vulnerable humans has been reduced to a daily pill, no more than a vitamin, or a long-lasting, one-time injection or small implant.
 I suspect Heinrich Himmler would be jealous.

 Our society is, unquestionably, in decline.
 The nuclear family, a cornerstone of civilization, has been fractured.
-US divorce rates exceed 50% (10), single parent (usually the mother) households fail to provide guidance, structure and discipline found when both parents are present and engaged in their children’s lives.
+US divorce rates exceed 50% (10), and single parent (usually the mother) households fail to provide guidance, structure and discipline found when both parents are present and engaged in their children’s lives.
 Crime, drug abuse, alcoholism, teenage pregnancy, sexually-transmitted diseases, pornography, abortion and psychiatric disease are at epidemic proportions.
-Birth rate is insufficient to meet population decrease and political discussion and commentary have been replaced by conflict, hate and violence.
+The birth rate is insufficient to meet the population decrease and political discussion and commentary have been replaced by conflict, hate and violence.
 The ready availability of contraception has detached sex from accountability and responsibility.
-Of course, abortion, a lack of emphasis on marriage and the family, irreligiosity and lukewarm, relativistic morals and ethics are all contributing factors to this decline, but casual and effective contraception are among the proximate and enabling causes.
-It is not surprising that the media echo chamber, in the post-Roe era, prominently trumpet, “they are coming for your contraception next” as an attention-grabbing scare tactic.
+Of course, abortion, a lack of emphasis on marriage and family, irreligiosity and lukewarm, relativistic morals and ethics are all contributing factors to this decline, but casual and effective contraception is among the proximate and enabling causes.
+It is not surprising that the media echo chamber, in the post-Roe era, prominently trumpets, “They are coming for your contraception next” as an attention-grabbing scare tactic.